Rent Stabilization and Emergency Tenant Protection Act

 In general, rent stabilization in New York City applies to buildings of six or more units built between February 1, 1947 and December 31, 1973.
 Tenants in buildings built before February 1, 1947 who moved in after June 30, 1971, are also covered by rent stabilization.
 A third category of rent stabilized apartments covers buildings with three or more apartments constructed or extensively renovated on or after January 1, 1974 with special tax benefits.
 Generally, those buildings are only subject to stabilization while the tax benefits continue or, in some cases, until the tenant vacates.
 Under the rent stabilization law, rent, services, leases, and evictions are regulated.

-Outside of New York City, rent stabilization laws and regulations covers certain localities in Nassau, Westchester, Rockland, and Ulster counties through the Emergency Tenant Protection Act (ETPA).
+Outside of New York City, rent stabilization laws and regulations covers the Cities of Kingston and Poughkeepsie, and Nassau, Westchester, and Rockland counties through the Emergency Tenant Protection Act (ETPA).
 Generally, it applies to buildings with 6 or more apartments.
 Any locality in New York State can enact rent stabilization if they issue “a declaration of emergency” regarding available apartments is made.

 Owners of rent stabilized buildings both inside and outside of New York City are required to file initial and annual building registrations with the Office of Rent Administration (ORA).

 For a detailed explanation of rent stabilization and rent control, the Emergency Tenant Protection Act, and tax incentive programs that are frequently used by owners of rent regulated buildings, see Fact Sheets #1, #8, and #41 in the Fact Sheet section.
-For information on previous vacancy and lease renewal guideline increases for Westchester, Nassau, and Rockland counties, please see the ETPA Historical Guidelines.
+For information on previous vacancy and lease renewal guideline increases, please see the ETPA Historical Guidelines.
 For information on the grounds for permanent decontrol and exemption from paying administrative fees, see the Policy Statements section.

 On June 14, 2019, the Housing Stability and Tenant Protection Act was enacted, which provided major reforms to the rent laws.
 For more information, visit: